 Upon being informed that one of the crimes listed above has occurred on campus, the Director of Campus Security and Public Safety, or designee, will immediately report the crime to local law enforcement and the President of the College.
-The Director of Campus Security and Public Safety, or designee, will then ask a member of the Student Life staff to speak with the student to counsel on seeking medical attention, psychological services, contact with law enforcement, or any other services the college can provide.
-If the student wishes to report the crime to local law enforcement, a member of the Student Life Staff may accompany the student.
+The Director of Campus Security and Public Safety, or designee, will then ask a member of the Student Life staff to speak with the victim/survivor to counsel on seeking medical attention, psychological services, contact with law enforcement, or any other services the college can provide.
+If the student wishes to report the Annual Safety and Security Reports, 2022 11 crime to local law enforcement, a member of the Student Life Staff may accompany the student.
 Parents must be notified if the student is under the age of 18.